john-thuo1/Multilingual_SentimentAnalysis_Tool/README.md

 3. Download the Updated Dataset.
 It should be populated with new Sentiment Score & Overall Columns.

-4. To check the various Data Graphs, check 'insights' on the side-menu and upload the Updated Dataset.
+4. To check the various Data Graphs, check 'Data_Insights' on the side-menu and upload the Updated Dataset.

-5. On the insights, an option to choose the type of graph will be displayed.
+5. Still on the Data_Insights, an option to choose the type of graph will be displayed.
 You can view 1 or all graphs.

-6. After, head to Business Recommendation and Upload the Updated Reviews Dataset.

-3. The tool will analyze the review scores and generate informative graphs to visualize the sentiment insights.
+6. The tool will analyze the review scores and generate informative graphs to visualize the sentiment insights.

-4. Review the analysis results( and recommendations provided by the tool.
+7. Lastly, head to 'Business_Recommendation' and Upload the Updated Reviews Dataset.
-    - The program will automatically generate the Recommendation using OpenAI's Engine ***text-davinci-003***,
+    - After uploading, the program will automatically generate the Recommendation using OpenAI's Engine ***text-davinci-003***,

 ## Contributing